rmaraqa/incident-response-and-systems/systems-engineering/robotics-tennis-ball-collector/README.md

 https://github.com/user-attachments/assets/6bda20ee-a9af-4789-b631-4bf7ff07e377

-The other main component of the project (which will be expanded on in the next section) is our algorithm.
+The other main component of the project is the algorithm.
 Briefly, the algorithm detects the tennis ball closest to the diagonal line between the turtlebot and the basket, then collects the tennis balls and the ball closest to that line.
-Once it drops the ball off, we implement a greedy algorithm that collects the nearest tennis ball to the turtlebot (now at the basket), picks it up, returns to the basket, and repeats this until all tennis balls are removed.
+Once it drops the ball off, it implements a greedy algorithm that collects the nearest tennis ball to the turtlebot (now at the basket), picks it up, returns to the basket, and repeats this until all tennis balls are removed.

-The combination of these two components helped us implement the algorithm we argue is the most efficient, each controlling one aspect of it.
-Together, these two components enable us to use a different method for collecting the balls between the first ball and the rest.
+The combination of these two components helped make the algorithm efficient, each controlling one aspect.
+Together, these two components enable two different methods for collecting the balls between the first ball and the remaining balls.

 ## System Architecture

 ### Robotics Algorithm

-The primary goal of our project is to efficiently collect tennis balls after a padel match using a TurtleBot equipped with a RealSense camera and LiDAR.
+The primary goal t is to efficiently collect tennis balls after a tennis match using a TurtleBot equipped with a RealSense camera and LiDAR.
 The algorithm is designed to minimize the distance the robot travels, thereby reducing the time required to collect all the balls.

 The algorithm can be divided into two main phases:
 1. **First Ball Collection**: